WKnak/zabbix-smart-things/README.md

 Check **SmartThings - Samsung AC Discovery: AC Discovery**, and click the button **Execute now**

-Wait a few seconds, and go to the page **Monitoring/Hosts**, to see if your the discovery found any Air Conditioner!
+Wait a few seconds, and go to the page **Monitoring/Hosts**, to see if the discovery found any Air Conditioner!

+### Screenshots

 Example of readings from **Monitoring/Overview/Data overview** page:

 ![Data Overview of 2 devices](screenshot-data-overview.png)

 ![Charts](screenshot-charts.png)

 # Important Notes
 I don't know about restrictions from the Samsung/SmartThings platform from periodically reading.
 The information of each ar-conditioner is collected in intervals of 10 minute.
 And the discovery runs in 3 hour interval.